hoytak/pycpx/doc/index.rst

 PyCPX is a python wrapper for the CPlex optimization suite that focuses on ease of use and seamless integration with numpy_.
 It allows one to naturally specify linear and quadratic problems over real, boolean, and integer variables.
+PyCPX allows one to naturally express such programs using numpy and natural python constructs.

-It requires IBM's `ILog Concert Technology`_ Suite, part of the CPlex Optimization Suite, which is available for free to eligible academics under IBM's Academic Initiative program.
+It requires IBM's `ILog Concert Technology`_ Suite, part of the CPlex Optimization Suite, which is available for free to eligible academic researchers under IBM's Academic Initiative program.

+Version 0.02 fixes several small bugs and gives vast speed improvements for model creation in many models.

 PyCPX Distinctives
 ==================